 Finally, if that isn’t bad enough, if your dog ingests or inhales a foxtail without you knowing about it, the results can be fatal before you have a chance to do anything.

-The best protection against the dangers of foxtails is, of course, avoiding them entirely, but in certain parts of the country this can be difficult.
-They are all over California, but are also known to grow in almost every state west of the Mississippi.
-Being an invasive species, they tend to grow at roadsides, in fields, on mountains, and even in vacant lots.
+The best protection against the dangers of foxtails is, of course, avoiding them entirely, but in certain parts of the country, this can be difficult.
+They are all over California but are also known to grow in almost every state west of the Mississippi.
+Being an invasive species, they tend to grow on roadsides, in fields, on mountains, and even in vacant lots.